henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

-# Helsingin Sanomat news headline analysis
+# Helsingin Sanomat news archive search

 # NOTE: In line with the general terms and conditions of Sanoma Media Finland, use of this script is prohibited without formal consent from Sanoma Media Finland.